saraswathikarthikeyan/OnlineShopping/README.md

 Unit test for the project is written in the folder "OnlineShoppingTest" .
 To run the test go to the tab:
   Test -> Windows -> Test Explorer

- $ On the test explorer window click the link "Run All"
+ $ On the test explorer window click the link "Run All" to run the test cases.

  $ The window will display Test cases and its status.

+ ## Other Info
+ If the project is not running or if you face any other errors:

+$ In the "Solution Explorer" window check all the project references are resolved.
+If not add the references using the "Manage Nuget Manager.

+$ check the target .Net framework.
+The code is developed using target framework 4.5.2